The algebraic degree of sparse polynomial optimization: Sparse ED, polar and sectional degrees

-As a consequence of \Cref{cor:EDdegree} and \Cref{thm:affine ed polar} we then are able to establish a relationship between polar degrees and mixed volumes.
-To our knowledge this is the first time a connection between convex geometry and polar degrees has been made.
+As a consequence of \Cref{cor:EDdegree} and \Cref{thm:affine ed polar} we establish a relationship between polar degrees and mixed volumes.
+To our knowledge, this is the first time a connection between convex geometry and polar degrees has been made.